iopsystems/to_js/README.md

 }
 ```

 Dynamic values can be arbitrarily nested inside other dynamic values, which opens up opportunities for rapid prototyping and elegant API design.
-On the other hand, static return types are more efficient, so might be preferable them for the performance-sensitive parts of your API surface.
+On the other hand, static return types are more efficient, so you might prefer to use non-dynamic return types for the performance-sensitive parts of your API surface.